mel-ificent/BookSearchTool/README.md

 A user can then navigate to their saved books pages where they can see the books they have saved and remove them if needed.
 ![Saved Books page](images/savedbooks.png)

+***DISCLAIMER***

+There may be a lag on the deployed Heroku page between the saved books showing in the 'saved books' page, which can be resolved by logging in and out again.
+This will be investigated.

 ## License
 This application is covered under the [License: MIT](https://opensource.org/licenses/MIT).